2015 24 Hours of Le Mans: Qualifying

 The first dry session of the week occurred on Wednesday night in the first of three qualifying sessions to set the race's starting order with the fastest lap times set by each team's quickest driver.
 The first timed laps of the session immediately saw the qualifying record for the track, in its current configuration, broken.
-Bernhard's first timed lap of three minutes and 17.767 seconds in the No. 17 Porsche broke the record by nearly a second, only to be followed by Jani in the No. 18 Porsche with a three minutes and 16.887 seconds lap time.
+Bernhard's first timed lap of 3:17.767 in the No. 17 Porsche broke the record by nearly a second, only to be followed by Jani in the No. 18 Porsche with a 3:16.887 lap time.
 Neither driver improved their times over the rest of the session, giving the No. 18 Porsche provisional pole position, followed in third by the remaining Porsche 919.
 The Audi trio followed, with Duval leading the group but nearly three seconds off the pole pace.
 Toyota's best effort came from Sarrazin in the No. 2 car, nearly two seconds adrift of the Audi's lap times.
-Nissan's lap times improved to a three minutes and 38.468 seconds, but were over twenty seconds off the pole position time.
+Nissan's lap times improved to a 3:38.468, but were over twenty seconds off the pole position time.

 The No. 63 Chevrolet Corvette C7.R was withdrawn after it was heavily damaged in qualifying.

-The fastest LMP2 lap time was also set early in the session, with Richard Bradley recording a three minutes and 38.032 seconds time in the KCMG Oreca-Nissan, nearly a full second ahead of the Greaves Motorsport Gibson-Nissan.
+The fastest LMP2 lap time was also set early in the session, with Richard Bradley recording a 3:38.032 time in the KCMG Oreca-Nissan, nearly a full second ahead of the Greaves Motorsport Gibson-Nissan.
 The Greaves car, driven by rookie Gaëtan Paletou, later caused the session's only stoppage when it collided with the safety barriers at Mulsanne Corner and had to be towed back to the garage.
 Aston Martin dominated the LMGTE categories in the first qualifying session, with four of their five entries leading the overall positions in the category.
-Stanaway set the fastest time of three minutes and 54.928 seconds in the No. 99 car, while Pedro Lamy was the fastest Amateur category entry with a three minutes and 55.102 seconds lap to be second fastest among all LMGTE cars.
+Stanaway set the fastest time of 3:54.928 in the No. 99 car, while Pedro Lamy was the fastest Amateur category entry with a 3:55.102 lap to be second fastest among all LMGTE cars.
 Gianmaria Bruni's AF Corse Ferrari was third amongst LMGTEs before ACO officials disallowed their fastest lap times for going beyond the track limits, demoting the car down the grid.
 The two remaining LMGTE Pro Aston Martin drivers followed the dual class pole sitters, with Corvette the first car from another marque.